livin/rockpaperscissors/readme.md

 # Rock-Paper-Scissors Game

-The is to build a build a game in which two players compete in a game of Rock-Paper-Scissors with different strategies.
+The goal is to build a game in which two players compete in a game of Rock-Paper-Scissors with different strategies.
 Who will win more rounds?

 ## Rules